 Asthma is a chronic inflammatory disease that affects the lining of the airways.
 In some cases, it is also a chronic allergic condition.

-The airways become swollen and narrowed and they produce extra mucus.
-The narrowing causes contractions.
+The airways become swollen from inflammation and narrowed from muscle contractions.
+They also produce extra mucus.
 Episodes of worsening asthma called asthma attacks occur when the narrowing worsens.

 Inflamed Bronchus in the Lungs

 During an asthma attack, symptoms may range from a mild whistling or hissing sound as you breathe to severe obstruction of the airways, potentially causing a life-threatening inability to breathe.
 Cough-variant asthma begins as persistent, chronic cough without shortness of breath.
 Although asthma can be serious, there are many ways to prevent and control symptoms.